Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy

 \item \textbf{Host Dependency (11 issues)}: Issues where the MCP host fails to start, load, or communicate with an MCP server due to missing, incompatible, or incorrectly installed dependencies in the environment from which the host launches the MCP server.
 These faults arise when host-side updates introduce breaking changes, when required modules or executables are absent or mispackaged, or when server dependencies fail at import or initialization time during host-driven startup.
 Such issues typically manifest as import errors, schema-validation failures, unexpected exceptions, or server startup failures triggered by dependency mismatches between the host environment and the MCP server.
-For instance, a Claude Desktop update caused all tool calls to fail with \textit{“this schema is not valid”}, which the maintainer traced to the app \textit{“not supporting union of object types in their latest update”} \cite{ex_host_dependency}.

 \item \textbf{Host Logging (8 issues)}: Issues arising from incorrect handling of server-side log output by the MCP host, particularly when log messages interfere with the JSON-RPC communication stream.
 These faults occur when MCP servers emit logs to \texttt{stdout} instead of \texttt{stderr}, use overly verbose or incompatible log levels, or generate non-JSON diagnostic output that the host attempts to parse as protocol messages.
 Such issues lead to JSON parsing failures, disrupted initialization, or inconsistent host behavior when interpreting MCP server responses.